Senatus of Uganda: Growth

-Spiritual Directors
+Spiritual directors

-The Spiritual Directors are the 1st officers of the Legion of Mary.
-Senatus of Uganda has had the following Spiritual Directors.
+The spiritual directors are the 1st officers of the Legion of Mary.
+Senatus of Uganda has had the following spiritual directors.

 Structures

 Legion of Mary has its basic unit called a Praesidium, which is normally based in a sub parish.
 In case a sub parish does not have Legion of Mary, approach the Parish Priest and see how to start one.
 Praesidia hold a weekly meeting lasting at most one and a half hours in which they are assigned work to do in the course of the week.
 Two or more Praesidia in a city, town, or district form a Curia.
 In Uganda, most Curia are situated at the Parish.
 Different Curiae in an area may have one of them raised to form a Comitium.
 In Uganda, there are 25 Comitia that report directly to Senatus of Uganda.

 Next to Comitia is the Regia, a title designated to a Council that exercises authority of Legion of Mary in a Large area.
-In Uganda, there are two Regie i.e. Regia of Western Uganda supervising Legion of Mary in Mbarara Archdiocese, Fort portal Diocese and Kasese Diocese and then Kabale Regia that supervises Legion of Mary in Kabale Diocese.
+In Uganda, there are three Regia i.e. Regia of Western Uganda supervising Legion of Mary in Mbarara Archdiocese, Fort portal Diocese and Kasese Diocese, Kabale Regia that supervises Legion of Mary in Kabale Diocese and Tororo Regia inaugurated on 11 October 2025 to supervise Legion of Mary in Tororo Archdiocese, Jinja Diocese, Soroti Diocese, Kotido Diocese and Moroto Diocese.

 Senatus of Uganda holds its meetings once a month on the third Sunday of the month.